xtknight/vdpau-va-driver-vp9/README.md

 Depending on how fast your CPU is, it may actually hard to *prove* that the GPU is being used.
 Although those with slower CPUs will probably notice a lot easier.
 There's still going to be some CPU usage, so don't be surprised.
 Exactly why, I'm not sure, but may be related to issues in the frame handling that can be optimized.
 And I need to do more testing to see how much of a problem that really is.
 Based on nvidia-smi, my GTX 1060 seems to be around 25-40% usage for 4k@60fps if the video is playing and only around 15% if the video is paused.
 For me CPU usage is reduced from around ~450% (multi-core) to around ~50-100% if I disable HW accel in Chromium through the flags.
 It's a big improvement, at least, the difference between potentially being able to play a video smoothly without dropped frames and not being able to do so.

 # Debugging

+Executing these commands in the shell (terminal) and then running chromium-browser from the same shell will activate them.

 ## vdpau-va-driver
 Verbose debug messages